dkainer/iRF-LOOP/README.md

 ![alt text](https://www.mdpi.com/genes/genes-10-00996/article_deploy/html/images/genes-10-00996-g001.png)

 ### Comparison to GENIE3
 GENIE3 can be considered as an **RF-LOOP** algorithm.
 When used on a gene expression matrix, GENIE3 produces a predictive expression network (PEN) using Random Forest.
 With iRF-LOOP the **RF is replaced with iterative RF**. *Walker et al (2022)* showed that using iRF instead of RF when generating a PEN results in a smaller and more biologically correct network due to the feature selection and boosting process of iRF.
+This comes at the cost of additional computational complexity.

-### A note about Speed
+### A note about computational speed
 While this package uses Ranger (a very fast Random Forest) under the hood, it is only parallelized by threads on a single machine.
-This is usually fine for datasets where you have hundreds or even thousands of features as long as you have a reasonably powerful machine with lots of cores.
-However, if your dataset has 10s of thousands of features (e.g. a population-wide whole transcriptome dataset with 30000 genes measured in 1000 samples), then you should use the HPC implementation available here:
+This is usually fine for datasets where you have hundreds or even thousands of features as long as you have a reasonably powerful machine with a good number of cores.
+However, if your dataset has 10s of thousands of features (e.g. a population-wide whole transcriptome dataset with 30,000 genes measured in 1000 samples) and you have access to a compute cluster, then you should use the HPC implementation available here:

 https://github.com/Jromero1208/RangerBasediRF